 - Are there alliances?

 Step 4: Establish the History of Your World

 - The Lord of The Rings focuses on an ancient war.

 - The Hunger Games is built on decades of oppression.

-- The Divergent trilogy follows characters unaware of what the world used to be like.
+- The Divergent trilogy characters are unaware of what their world used to be like.

-- The Deep Past: What happened way back when that fuels the present economy, environment, culture, etc.
+- The Deep Past: What happened to fuel the present economy, environment, culture, etc.

 - Power Shifts: Political, religious, or technological.